©2020 British Columbia Veterinary Technologists Association

 Kim graduated as an RVT from TRU in 2008.
 She works most of the time in a small animal practice, but locums all over the Fraser Valley and loves emergency medicine and critical care.
 Kim has a couple dogs, a couple cats and a couple horses.
 When she is not at work you can find her in her garden or reading.

-Board Member – Amber Gregg, RVT
+Vice President– Amber Gregg, RVT

 Amber graduated from the TRU program in 2007 and spent almost 8 years in clinical practice.
 She is currently the Coordinator for the Cariboo Chilcotin Conservation Society in Williams Lake BC where she supports the team so they can deliver Waste and Water Wise programming in the region.